The Working Time Regulations 1998: Guidance on the legislation

 - Regulation 24 - compensatory rest as it applies to reg.6(1), 6(2),6(7) or 6A

-Enforcement action, which must be proportionate, consistent in approach and transparent, may be required in two general circumstances:
+Enforcement action, which must be proportionate, consistent in approach and transparent, may be required in 2 general circumstances:

 - where an investigation reveals that an employer is failing to comply with the Working Time Regulations themselves